-You can connect the access point to a Power over Ethernet plus (PoE+, 802.3at) switch in your network.
+Connect the access point to a Power over Ethernet plus (PoE+, 802.3at) switch in your network.
 The switch must be connected to a network router that is connected to the Internet.
-If you use a PoE+ connection, the access point does not require a power adapter.
+If you use a PoE+ switch that is located indoors, you must install a PoE+ Ethernet surge protector on the cable from the switch to the access point located outdoors.